Trois Petites Liturgies de la présence divine: Strings

-The composer doubled the string section during his 1990 revision of the work.
-This is to support the newly-doubled size of the choir.
-Originally, every string instrument (for a total of sixteen) had the potential to play alone as a single part and does so on multiple occasions in the two earlier versions.
-The doubling therefore changed the once-held practice of solo playing for an individual instrument to duetting a single part with two players.
+To support the newly-doubled size of the choir, Messiaen doubled the string section during his 1990 revision.
+Originally, every string instrument (for a total of sixteen) had the potential to play alone as a single part, and does so on multiple occasions in the two earlier versions.
+The doubling therefore changed the former individuations to duetting single parts between two players.